Aim, Vision and Values

-These Values have been chosen to develop pupils both morally and educationally.
-Through the values we:
+Our values have been chosen to develop pupils both morally and educationally.
+Through our values we aim to:

-- Raise standards by promoting an inclusive ethos which supports the development of the whole child as a reflective learner within a calm, caring, happy and purposeful atmosphere
+- Raise standards by promoting our inclusive ethos which supports the development of the whole child as a reflective learner within a calm, caring, happy and purposeful atmosphere.

 - Encourage children to ‘live the values’ in all aspects of their lives both in school and out.